 NOTE: If the BCM is unable to allocate a channel number, IP-capable nodes are unable to use the ARP and broadcast IP methods specified by this document.
-If other methods (e.g., a search of configuration ROM) permit IP-capable nodes to discover each other, they MAY be able to send and receive IP datagrams.
+If other methods permit IP-capable nodes to discover each other, they MAY be able to send and receive IP datagrams.

-5. LINK ENCAPSULATION AND FRAGMENTATION
+4. LINK ENCAPSULATION AND FRAGMENTATION